flarocca/file_server_challenge/README.md

 The server is stateless if feature `persistent` is enabled.
 This allows to deploy multiple instances behind a load balancer or ingress controller.

-## Pending tasks
+## Pending Task & Improvements

+- The authentication mechanism is not reflected in Swagger.
-- Add health endpoints
+- Add health/probe endpoints (`healthy`, `ready` and `started`) for readiness and liveness probes.
 - Server signatures: so far the client can verify files have not been tampered once upload to the server, but there is no mechanism for the client to verify the server is legit.
 To support that feature I would include server signatures in the all responses along with a registry of server public keys.
   Finally, the client can validate server signatures using the server public key from the registry.
+- ORM for Clickhouse

 # Client